5 Digital Self-Publishing Skills New Authors Need To Master

 Luckily, most aspects are easy or relatively quick to learn.

-I could write a long list of the self-publishing skills authors need to write, edit, market, promote and sell successfully.
+I could write a long list of the self-publishing skills authors need.

-However, experienced authors acquire these through accumulated knowledge, trial and error, and experimentation.
+Experienced authors acquire their skills through accumulated knowledge, trial and error, and experimentation.

-There’s a lot of advice to read online about every aspect of writing and self-publishing.
+But there’s a lot of advice to read online about every aspect of writing and self-publishing to help you.

-But this article is intended for writers who are considering self-publishing their first book.
+But this article is intended for writers considering self-publishing their first book.

 1. File management, uploading, and sharing